VraiHack/MySchoolProjects/README.md

-### 📚 Here you can found some old publish in the: IoT, FPGA, Embedded System, CyberSecurity, Radio Telecommunication.
+### 📚 Here you can found my old publish that i have done in these domains:
+       IoT, FPGA, Embedded System, CyberSecurity, Radio Telecommunication.
 ```diff
 + Small Researches & Projects: